Professor of Oncological Sciences

 Alana Welm's PubMed Literature Search

 Metastasis of Breast Cancer

-The research in my laboratory is focused on the mechanisms of breast tumorigenesis and metastasis.
-Despite the fact that death from breast cancer is largely attributed to metastasis, we still don't understand the mechanisms governing this complicated process, and there are currently no drugs designed specifically to block or prevent metastasis.
-Thus, a key challenge is to understand the molecular mechanisms by which each step of metastasis occurs, and then to identify therapeutic targets that prevent metastasis.
+The research in my laboratory is focused on the problem of metastatic breast cancer.
+Despite the fact that death from breast cancer is largely attributed to metastasis, we still don't understand the mechanisms governing this complicated process, and new therapies are urgently needed.
+Thus, a key challenge is to understand the molecular mechanisms by which metastasis occurs, and then to identify therapeutic targets that prevent and treat metastasis.

 We have developed new, complementary in vitro and in vivo approaches to gain a better understanding of breast tumorigenesis and metastasis.
 We developed a new model system to efficiently study breast cancer and metastasis in mice without generation of transgenic animals.
 Using these methods, we discovered that macrophage stimulating protein (MSP) is an important facilitator of breast cancer metastasis.
 Our current areas of study are described below:

 - Mechanisms by which MSP promotes escape of metastatic cancer cells from the immune system.
 We are identifying the critical signals that mediate the macrophage:tumor cell interactions downstream of MSP and whether inhibition of the pathway can reduce or block metastasis in mouse models.

 - Mechanisms by which MSP preferentially induces metastasis to bone.
 We observed that MSP facilitates metastasis of breast cancer to bone and induces osteolysis, a common problem in human breast cancer.
 Our data suggest that MSP promotes bone metastasis by activating osteoclasts and causing bone resorption, which promotes further tumor growth.
 We are now identifying important downstream effectors of MSP that promote tumor growth in bone.